ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-ijaureguialzo/vulnerable/README.md

  'dev1' user's password will never be changed.
 Moreover, if a team changes it, it will be losing SLa points.

 -Flags:
-    Flags will be stored in 'pasapasa_ssh_1' docker's '/tmp/flags.txt' file.
+    Flags will be stored in 'vulnerable_ssh_1' docker's '/tmp/flags.txt' file.

 # About exploting:
 - The attacker has to inspect the index.html document; the credentialas are stored there as plain text.
-With those credentials, the attacker can log into pasapasa_ssh docker and take the flags from /tmp/flags.txt.
+With those credentials, the attacker can log into vulnerable_ssh docker and take the flags from /tmp/flags.txt.
 - The defender should change 'dev1' user's password.

   Attack performed by Team1 against Team 4.